tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 need to know it.
 When we do the prod server, we'll refactor the Terraform, and make it more useful down the road.

+Overall working with Terraform is a pretty good experience, and the documentation out there is reasonable.
+It was a few more hours work to get it going than it looked like it might be, but this is pretty par for the course in technology land.
+Sometimes the guide works, sometimes it doesn't.

 If you are a developer, I would imagine that the roadblocks to using Terraform would be less about Terraform, and more about how knowledagable you are about systems, networking, and "the cloud."